 Tell me briefly about your business?

-My name is Sarah Bickley and I run Baby Yogis.
+My name is Sarah Bickley and I run Yoga and More.
 I teach Birthlight Pregnancy and Postnatal yoga classes as well as Baby Yoga and Well Woman Yoga.
 I feel very privileged as I get to meet women in their pregnancies who often come back for Postnatal or Baby Yoga so I get to be a small part of that amazing journey.
 I also have a wonderful group of women who have come through my classes and continued doing Well Woman Yoga with me.
 Many friendships have been formed over the years within the various groups and it is lovely to see these support networks being formed.

 Tell me briefly about yourself and your family?